 Only the coastal areas will keep the temperature of low 80s.

-In Borrego Spring the expected high temperature is around 111 degrees.
+In Borrego Springs, the expected high temperature is around 111 degrees.

-The heat was expected to fall slightly on Wednesday thanks to the monsoonal moisture that will return to the region.
+Forecasters expect the heat to fall slightly on Wednesday thanks to the monsoonal moisture that will return to the region.